OhioMathTeacher/docminer/README.md

-# 📖 Research Buddy – Positionality Detection Training
+# 📖 Research Buddy – Pos### Step 2: Setup & Run

+**For Source Code Download:**
+1. Extract the ZIP file to any folder
+2. Open terminal/command prompt in that folder
+3. Install dependencies: `pip install -r requirements.txt`
+4. Run the application: `python enhanced_training_interface.py`

+**For Pre-built Executables (when available):**
+1. Extract/unzip the downloaded file
+2. Double-click the application to run
+3. **That's it!** No Python or technical setup requiredality Detection Training

 **Simple, professional software for analyzing academic papers and detecting positionality statements.**